groupdocs-annotation/GroupDocs.Annotation-Docs/net/developer-guide/basic-usage/add-component-to-the-document/add-dropdown-component.md

 keywords: What is dropdown component, how to add component, add dropdown component
 productName: GroupDocs.Annotation for .NET
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: GroupDocs Annotation
+        description: Represents text or graphic notes, comments and remarks attached to a specific part of the content of the document using C#
+    showVideo: False
+    howTo:
+        name: How to annotate a document
+        description: Learn how to add drop down component to document step by step
+        steps:
+        - name: Load source file an instance Annotator
+          text: Create an instance of Annotator class and pass source file path as a constructor parameter.
+You may specify absolute or relative file path as per your requirements.
+        - name: Annotation class declaration
+          text: Create an instance of DropdownComponent class.
+        - name: Specify annotation options
+          text: In the DropdownComponent class constructor, pass parameters.
+        - name: Add annotation to the document
+          text: Call Annotator class .Add() method and pass the class name DropdownComponent.
+        - name: Save document with annotation
+          text: Call Annotator class .Save() method and pass output path file.
 ---
 **Dropdown component** allows to create combo box with specified options like shown at the picture below: